Slow Cooker Dr. Pepper Beef Stew

 Instructions

-• To a mixing bowl whisk together the beef broth, tomato paste, Dr. Pepper, brown gravy mixes and beefy onion soup mix.
+• Step 2: Mix the gravy base – In a mixing bowl, whisk together the beef broth, tomato paste, Dr. Pepper, brown gravy mixes, and beefy onion soup mix.
+Take a minute to really whisk it well so there are no lumps.

 Notes

-• Stew beef → Use chuck roast cut into chunks, or even sliced sirloin for a slightly leaner option.
+Use a chuck roast cut into chunks, or even sliced sirloin for a slightly leaner option.
+As long as the cut is suited to low, slow cooking, it will break down beautifully.

 Servings: 6 servings